nevrome/bleiglas/README.md

 interpolation: Voronoi tilings that are created with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
 These are tessellations where each polygon covers the space closest to one of a set of sample points.

 <table style="width:100%">
 <tr>
 <th>
 <figure>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/Ceramic_Tile_Tessellations_in_Marrakech.jpg/320px-Ceramic_Tile_Tessellations_in_Marrakech.jpg" height="150" />
 <figcaption>
 Islamic mosaic with tile tessellations in Marrakech, Morocco.
 <a href="https://en.wikipedia.org/wiki/File:Ceramic_Tile_Tessellations_in_Marrakech.jpg">wiki</a>
 </figcaption>
 </figure>
 </th>
 <th>
 <figure>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/Delaunay_Voronoi.svg/441px-Delaunay_Voronoi.svg.png" height="150" />
 <figcaption>
 Delaunay triangulation and its Voronoi diagram.
 <a href="https://commons.wikimedia.org/wiki/File:Delaunay_Voronoi.svg">wiki</a>
 </figcaption>
 </figure>
 </th>
 <th>
 <figure>
 <img src="http://math.lbl.gov/voro++/examples/custom_output/custom_output_l.png" height="150" />
 <figcaption>

-Output example of voro++ rendered with POV-Ray.
+Output example of Voro++ rendered with POV-Ray.
 <a href="http://math.lbl.gov/voro++">math.lbl.gov</a>
 </figcaption>
 </figure>
 </th>
 <tr>
 </table>

 It turns out that Voronoi tessellation can be calculated not just for 2D surfaces, but also for higher dimensions.
-The [voro++](http://math.lbl.gov/voro++/) software library does exactly this for 3 dimensions, such as for spatio-temporal applications.
+The [Voro++](http://math.lbl.gov/voro++/) software library does exactly this for 3 dimensions.
+This makes it useful for spatio-temporal applications.

-`bleiglas::tessellate()` is a minimal wrapper function that calls the voro++ command line interface (therefore you have to install voro++ to use it) for datasets like the one introduced above.
+`bleiglas::tessellate()` is a minimal wrapper function that calls the Voro++ command line interface (therefore you have to install Voro++ to use it) for datasets like the one introduced above.
 We can apply it like
 this: